Students can complete the History major in its entirety at Kent State Stark.

-- Develop the ability to understand and apply a variety of basic historical methods.
+- Understand and apply a variety of basic historical methods.

-- Develop and apply the skills to conduct original historical research.
-Students will learn to find, use, and analyze historical evidence and communicate their findings in an effective manner.
+- Find, use, and analyze historical evidence and communicate their findings in an effective manner.

 - Obtain historical content knowledge and understand the connectedness of historical events and the wide varieties of human experiences.